 To explore Madeira on your own or take a photographer guide is up to you.
 I will only say that those who live in Madeira and love its beauty, in any case, know more, have seen more and are able in a short time to show the best that is here.

-Enjoy your visit here and have the best photoshoot ever!
+Enjoy your visit and have the best photoshoot ever!

-Please, write your comments below, I am very interested to know what you think.
+Please, write your comments below, we are very interested to know what you think.